GrokInteractive/compendium/handbook/README.md

 ![Be excellent to each other](http://media.giphy.com/media/POekkUcKs16gg/giphy.gif)

-### Daily Scrum
+### Daily and Weekly Scrums

-Every weekday we have a remote Scrum using GoToMeeting.
-You can use your phone, computer, or tablet to join the meeting.
+Every Wednesday we have a company wide scrum.
+We use http://appear.in to all join together to get/give a state of the union around Grok.

-In the daily Scrum, we go around and each of us talks about what we did the day before, what we are doing that day, and any challenges we have.
-We like to keep it short &mdash; under 15 minutes if possible.
+Some clients have weekly or even daily scrums that we participate in.
+This will depend on which client you're working with.
+See the company calendar.

 ### Work hours

 Speaking of which, what are the work hours at Grok like?
 We believe in work-life balance.
 We avoid working on the weekend if possible.
 Most employees come in between 9 am and 9:30 am, some come in later and stay later.
 The number of hours worked is less important than getting your work done done well.
-Billable time is better than non-billable time.
-Your weekly goal is 32 hours of client work, and 8 hours of internal or professional growth time.
+Billable time is better than non-billable time. *Your weekly goal is 32 hours of client work*, and 8 hours of internal or professional growth time.

 The Grok business day ends at 6PM CST, and our work week is from Monday through Friday.
 While it is sometimes necessary to work outside these hours, we expect Grokers to get their work done during the workday and enjoy their nights and weekends.